 Recent Ethereum Price Changes

-By the time I finish this section, the ETH price could be very different.
+However, by the time I finish this section, the ETH price could be very different.
 This is why it is hard to answer the “Should I buy Ethereum now” question with an unambiguous “Yes.”

 Supply and demand control Ether's price, like everything else in the world.